EmmnauelPure0x1/Engineering_74_Business_week/Business_week/Day3_Core Competancies/criticalThinking.md

-# Day 3
+# Critical Thinking

+### Recap:

 - Stand-Up (Previous day Recap)
 - Critical Thinking
-- Project Env
+- Project Environment
 - Agile Benefits
 - Agile and Scrum Presentation

-## Critical Thinking
-__What is critical thinking:__
+__What is Critical thinking:__

 Critical Thinking refers to asking questions, the right questions.
 A critical mindset helps you assess the meaning and claims of arguments.

 __Why critical thinking:__

-Helps you to create a strong argument by justifying claims with facts Helpful in every aspect of business as it requires ability to gather factual information.
+Helps you to create a strong argument by justifying claims with facts.
+Helpful in every aspect of business as it requires ability to gather factual information.

 __Truth:__